-When a tooth becomes cracked or otherwise damaged, but is not completely missing, a porcelain crown may be used.
+When a tooth becomes cracked or otherwise damaged, a porcelain dental crown is often used to protect and restore the tooth.
 In cases where a tooth is completely missing, porcelain crowns (commonly known as caps) can be placed over a dental implant instead.
 In the past, metal crowns were common for this procedure, but just as fillings have improved over the years to be as inconspicuous as possible, so have crowns.
-Dr. Zadeh offers porcelain crowns that are designed to match your other teeth, so that your smile looks natural and complete.
+This is the reason why Dr. Zadeh offers the natural and pleasing-looking option of porcelain crowns.

 You can view before-and-after photos of porcelain crowns (caps) in our photo gallery.